 Yes!
 We will work together to figure out what you need, and this will be done after thorough history, exam, and lab work as needed.

 Yes.
 We can provide routine well woman care and cervical cancer screening with Pap tests, as well as all the routine preventative care services for all women at any age.
+You can read about our detailed service list here.

 Health and wellness is a long term effort, and I am interested in aligning with individuals who are invested in their health for the long haul.